 - Water pump: The water pump prevents overheating by circulating coolant between the radiator and the engine.
 If you experience an overheating engine or steam coming from the radiator come get your water pump checked out as soon as possible.
 A malfunctioning water pump could result in your engine going bad.

 - Compressor: The compressor is responsible for pumping refrigerant through the AC system and cooling down your car.
-If the interior of your car feels warmer or you hear loud noises when your compressor is running, it’s time to pay The Auto Repair Place a visit.
+If the interior of your car feels warmer or you hear loud noises when your compressor is running, it’s time to pay us a visit.

 - Accumulator: This is the metal canister that is the filter for your AC system.
 You’ll know your accumulator is going bad if there is a moldy smell or a rattling noise when your AC is running.